wesleygomersall/Demultiplex/notes.md

 - The number of read-pairs with unknown index(es)
 - You should strive to report values for each possible pair of indexes (both swapped and dual matched).

-While developing psuedocode, determine high level functions:
+While developing pseudocode, determine high level functions:
 - Function headers (name and parameters)
 - Description/doc string – What does this function do?
 - Test examples for individual functions
 - Return statement

-## todo
+## 2024-07-29

 ### (Assignment 1: Part 1) – Quality Score Distribution per-nucleotide
 Create a python script [mean_qual_fq.py](./mean_qual_fq.py) to generate per base mean of quality scores for each file: read1, read2, index1, and index2.
 This is the same thing I did in part 1 of PS4 in Bi621 (no variance necessary in this plot).
 I cannot use a 2-dimensional array in numpy to calculate this because there wont be enough memory!